High school attended: Brisbane School of Distance Education

 I moved back to the Sunshine coast in 2010 with my husband where we owned a car-cleaning business.
 Business was slow so I took up some work in a long day-care centre where my mum worked.
 I soon completed my Certificate III and then started my Diploma.
 I got half way through and still felt I wasn’t in the right place.
 After talking to my friends and family, I decided to put in an application to get into uni to commence my Bachelor of Education (Early Childhood).
 I completed one semester online at a different uni and decided that if I wanted to become an effective teacher that I would benefit from going in face-to-face.

 My sister, who was in her third year here at USC supported me in making my decision to change over and to continue on my journey here at USC.
 My mum decided she was going to enrol in a Bachelor of Social Science beginning the same year as me.
 This, of course, confirmed my decision to come on over too and I went ahead with my QTAC application to try my luck at getting accepted.
-I am so happy with the decision I made to come to USC.
+Here I am three years later and I am so happy with the decision I made to come to USC.